evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 The battery has a gross capacity of 87,5kWh and a net capacity of 82kWh, meaning you have a 5,5kWh buffer for protection.
 (6.3%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-The [CLTC range](../../../../guides/understandingrange/cltc/) is 700 km ( miles).
-The consumption is 11.7kWh/100km for the CLTC standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) is 550 km (342 mi).
+The consumption is 14.9kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 300kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 19 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 60%, resulting in an actual charge speed, including time loss, of 147kW.
 Each charge session would take 18 minutes and 43 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 9 hours and 33 minutes.
-This trip will require four charge session(s) charging from 7% to 62%.
-The total time lost for charging up the battery will be 74 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 9 hours and 25 minutes.
+This trip will require three charge session(s) charging from 7% to 72%.
+The total time lost for charging up the battery will be 66 minutes.

 ### Onboard charger